qrohlf/sensible-web-development/_chapters/0-schedule.md

 ---------------------------------------------------------------------------------------------------

 ### Assignments Due
-You should have your development environment set up according to sections 0.2-0.4 in this chapter.
+You should have your development environment up and running before lab.

 ### Reading Due
 [MDN Introduction to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction)